phac-nml/irida-next/docs-site/docs/user/organization/groups/share_groups.md

 title: Share Groups
 ---

-In IRIDA Next you can invite a group to a group to allow them members of the group access to the shared group
+In IRIDA Next you can invite a group to a group to allow the members of the group access to the shared group

 ## Share a group with a group